 In the search for the magic lotion or potion that will make us more beautiful, I’m here to tell you that the answer lies inside your head.
 That’s right – your brain is the key to improving every facet of your life….Your brain is your essence, and it is the essence of your beauty.
 By enhancing your mind, you can feel more energetic, creative and alive – all of which makes you more beautiful.

 Marie Pasinski, M.D., staff neurologist at Massachusetts General Hospital and Harvard Medical School faculty member, Beautiful Brain Beautiful You

 The face mirrors the chemical activity going on in the brain and actually produces tiny, involuntary microfacial expressions which reflect the inner thoughts and the corresponding neurochemicals being released.
-By changing the inner workings of your mind, you can transform the face you present to the world. “[T] he beauty we see on the outside is direct reflection of what’s happening on the inside.”
+By changing the inner workings of your mind, you can transform the face you present to the world. “[T] he beauty we see on the outside is a direct reflection of what’s happening on the inside.”

 In the book, Dr. Pasinski outlines a seven step program to optimize the beauty/brain connection.
 They are: